brphillis/garden-4-camps/README.md

 yarn install
 yarn dev
 ```
+For the purpose of demonstrating the CRUD operations users will be able to perform delete and update on other users gardens,
+see commented out code for the implementation that disables this.

 I have changed coords in test data so the map iframes can return valid place